lemlac/mulem/docs/reference.md

 Some other ideas for built-in decorators include:

-- `@local` — locks a symbol to only be used within its module.
+- `@private` — locks a symbol to only be used within its module.
 - `@static` — make a variable global but only available within the scope that it was defined in.
 - `@inline` — marks that a regular function should inline itself like a meta function.
+- `@comptime` — run a function at compile-time, return it's value as a constant.
 - `@pure` — enforces pure function programming practices: *no `ref mu`, no `capture`, no `out`, etc.*
-- `@safe` — enforces borrow-checking at compile time for this function.
+- `@safe` — enforces borrow-checking at compile time for this module or function.
 - `@override` — marks that a previously implemented method will be overridden.

 This is a work in progress though.
 How these decorators are implemented and their API are subject to change.